"*" indicates required fields

 Using black tar heroin comes with a long list of risk factors, including:

-• Heroin overdose, which can result in breathing difficulties, vomiting, or death
+• Heroin overdose, which can cause breathing difficulties, vomiting, or death

 • Increased risk of infectious diseases such as hepatitis or HIV, especially through shared needles